Chapter 12: Point Mashups with Google Maps

 - Search for the smallest icon in the form of a dot.
 Use this icon to map out the Australia post office locations.

-- Map a flight track files so that each point includes an infowindow with data about the current location, elevation and speed.
+- Map a flight track so that each point includes an infowindow with data about the current location, elevation and speed.

 Return to my assignments page